Certificate of Higher Education Landscape Studies

 UCAS Code: K320

-The Certificate of Higher Education in Landscape Studies allows, within the context of a one-year and 120-credit course, the varied aspects and skills of landscape architecture and garden design to be explored and developed.
-These include a basic knowledge of horticultural practices, botanical knowledge, landscape technology, creative thinking, spatial awareness and drawing office practice.
+The Certificate of Higher Education in Landscape Studies introduces and equips you with fundamental knowledge and skills required by the landscape and garden design professions.
+These include an understanding of horticultural practices, botanical nomenclature and ecological principals, creative thinking in design, landscape and garden history, design software skills, spatial awareness and drawing office practice.

-The course is designed for those who wish to become proficient in the basics of the specific skills of landscape architecture and garden design.
-The programme will enable students to develop the practical and intellectual skills needed to design gardens and landscapes and to understand the complexities of the industry on behalf of clients and contractors to a competent standard.
+The course is designed for those who wish to become proficient in the specific skills of landscape architecture and garden design and will enable you to develop the practical and intellectual skills take that first step in to Higher Education.
+As such your interests and curiosity in gardens and landscapes will be explored while assessments gently prepare you for the academic environment, helping you to learn how to learn.

 UCAS Tariff Points